-In appreciation for you time and effort in taking part in this group, we will be mailing you a check for $40 after the last day of the group.
+In appreciation for you time and effort in taking part in this group, we will be mailing you a check for $25 after the last day of the group.

 On this first day, we would like each of you to start by filling out a short questionnaire.
 The other participants will NOT see your responses to the questionnaire.
 After the questionnaire, you can join the bulletin board discussion.
-Please click on the link below to got to the questionnaire now.
+Please click on the link below to get to the questionnaire now.

 [Questionnaire here]